 Many induction benders have also chosen this type of bending because of its energy sufficiency.
 After the heating process has been done, the bending doesn’t take a lot of time at all.

-Features of hot section bending process
+Features of the hot section bending process

-Induction bending is a very effective method of section bending because it is fast, accurate and almost error-free.
+Induction bending is a very effective method of section bending because it is fast, accurate, and almost error-free.

 The induction bending process is performed by heating a certain point of the metal profiles, which can then be bent effortlessly.
 It does not require any filling material, and the result of bending tends to keep deformation to a minimum.